plone/documentation/docs/i18n-l10n/translating-text-strings.md

 ```

+(translating-text-strings-overriding-translations-label)=

 ## Overriding translations

-If you need to change a translation from a `.po` file, you could create a new Python package and register your own `.po` files.
+If you need to change a translation from a PO file, you could create a new Python package and register your own PO files.

 To do this, create the package and add a `locales` directory in there, along the lines of what [plone.app.locales](https://pypi.org/project/plone.app.locales/) does.
 Then you can add your own translations in the language that you need.